Product Design, Research

 We worked as a small team, individually sketching out concepts and consulting each other until we narrowed down to three designs.
 One of my designs was chosen for the final three.
 From there, we rendered out the designs and formatted them in a formal presentation that we then presented to the client.

 My next project was to help the firm design a product for their own brand.
-For this project, I took part in the beginning stages of product development.
-I was tasked with researching potential design opportunities.
+I took part in the beginning stages of product development and was tasked with researching potential design opportunities.
 I benchmarked existing products and conducted interviews with target audience members to find if/where there were opportunities for the company to offer their own products.

-Lastly, I assisted in a product photoshoot.
+I also had the opportunity to assist in a product photoshoot.
 I helped set up and model for one of the firm’s product releases.
 I was able to watch and listen to the corrections and guidance of the photographer and designer; one side working to make an attractive image and the other working to highlight the product features.

-Working abroad was an insightful design experience.
-It was eye opening to see how this Chinese design firm went about organizing projects and how the education and backgrounds of various international designers affected their design choices and focuses.
+Working abroad was an insightful experience.
+The education and backgrounds of various international designers afforded them unique design choices and focuses.
 Some designed more for practicality or portability, some for manufacturing, and some for visuals.

-I also had to transition into the styles of Asian customers and client companies.
+I also had exposure to the styles and branding of Asian customers/clients.
 In the US, I had experience working with a variety of brand images and aesthetics, but they all fell under a similar hierarchy of style.
 However, in China, the styles were different.
-What was considered attractive and trendy in the US was sometimes considered boring or too simplistic/traditional in China.
-China had a stronger focus on light and very modern and active visuals.
+What was considered attractive and trendy in the US wasn’t always the same abroad.
+I found that Chinese aesthetics valued light, modern, and active visuals.

-Working in a Chinese design firm also meant having more direct access to manufacturing.
-In my US internship, I had interacted with manufacturing via emails.
-The process of choosing materials and finishes and finalizing the production of products was stretched out due to long distance communication.
-However, with China being a huge production and manufacturing center, the majority of the designers took day trips to visit manufacturers in person and came back with handfuls of finish and material samples.
+Working in a local design firm also meant having more direct access to manufacturing.
+From my experience in US internships, the process of choosing materials/finishes and finalizing the production of products was stretched out due to long distance communication.
+However, with China being a huge production and manufacturing center, designers easily took day trips to visit manufacturers in person and came back with handfuls of finish and material samples.
 This stage of product development and creation was much quicker and immersive.

-I learned much from my experience in Shanghai.
-I learned both about the culture and the design, but most importantly about how the culture informed and affected the design.
+From my experience abroad, I learned both about culture and design, but most importantly about how the culture informed and affected the design.